Energising Connections, Powering a Healthy Planet

 Low-carbon fuels — including hydrogen, ammonia, methanol and SAF — are set to become a backbone of future global trade.
 This session spotlights actionable bright spots that are connecting production hubs to demand centres via resilient, investable trade corridors.
 With:

-As World Energy Week 2025 draws to a close, this final conversation brings the community back together to look ahead.
-It’s a moment to carry forward a shared commitment to powering more inclusive, sustainable, and resilient energy futures.
+This session connects the conversations of the week and brings the community back together to look ahead.
+With leadership voices from our community across diverse regions, it’s a moment to carry forward a shared commitment to powering more inclusive, sustainable, and resilient energy futures.
 With:

 Technical site visits